tnewnum/express-noteTaker/README.md

 ## 🔒 License

-This project is coverd under the No License at this time!
+This project is not coverd under a License at this time!

 ## 🤝 Credits